 Pichi Pichi with Cheese and coconut

 It is widely believed to have originated in the province of Quezon, known for its rich culinary heritage.
-This delightful dessert is made from grated cassava root, which is then steamed and often topped with grated creamy cheese layer, creating a unique blend of sweet and savory flavors.
+This delightful dessert is made from Steamed cassava sweet root, which is then steamed and often topped with grated creamy cheese layer, creating a unique blend of sweet and savory flavors.
 Although the exact history of Pichi Pichi with Cheese is not well-documented, its enduring appeal has made it a favorite treat among Filipinos across the country, enjoyed during celebrations and family gatherings.

 Prep Time: 16 minutes